Introducing the AHET and THRivE toolkits: Hands-on Resources for Evaluation

 In July 2025, we held a sharing session at the Centre of Music and Health, Yong Siew Toh Conservatory of Music, to officially launch AHET.
 We invited a diverse group of participants—including arts organisations, artist practitioners, healthcare and social services providers, and funders, and more.
 We were thrilled to be joined by a full house at YST, bringing together voices from across the arts, health, social services, and government.
 During the session, we introduced key components of the toolkit, including how to design a rigorous evaluation and tools to measure relevant health outcomes.

-This project is being undertaken by the Centre for Music and Health, with Dr. Jean Liu (Co-Investigator), and Dr. Nisha Sajnani (Collaborator), and supported by the National Arts Council (NAC) and Tote Board of Singapore.
+This project was being undertaken by the Centre for Music and Health, with Dr. Jean Liu (Co-Investigator), and Dr. Nisha Sajnani (Collaborator), and supported by the National Arts Council (NAC) and Tote Board.